 If you ever frequent yourself with forums such as saradas.
-One of the most popular questions you will ever read concerning lift and carry is, “are taller women better at lift and carry than smaller women?”
+One of the most popular questions regarding lift and carry is, “are taller women better at lift and carry than smaller women?”
 Today we address this train of thought, particularly discussing how height may be relevant to each lift.
 Giving an insight to the advantages or disadvantages of the biomechanics of Lift and Carry.

-There is no definitive answer to this question, the reason is being because there are several variations of lift and carry (fireman lift, cradle carry, piggy back).
+There is no definitive answer to this question, the reason, there are many variations of lift and carry (fireman lift, cradle carry, piggy back).
 And, with each lift comes its own set of obstacles to overcome when performing the lift.
-For instance, there is also two people involved in the lift, unlike traditional strength feats where an obstacle of certain dimensions is lifted.
+For instance, there are also two people involved in the lift, unlike traditional strength feats where an obstacle of certain dimensions is lifted.
 Rarely do the dimensions of that obstacle change in strength feats, meaning that the set up for the lift rarely changes.

 Lift and carry however is a whole different ball game.
-For example a female measuring 5 ft 5 inches tall, could have a client book a lift and carry session measuring 6 ft tall, weighing 185lbs.
+For example a female measuring 5 ft 5 inches tall, could have a client book a lift and carry, he measures over 6 feet tall, weighing 185lbs.
 As you can visualize the client is tall and slim in stature, while the female is much smaller.
 Due to the client being tall, this is actually not a disadvantage, quiet the opposite in fact.
 As, when performing a cradle carry and initiating the lift from the floor, with a taller client, this means that the female does not have to bend over as much, due to the extended leg length of the client.
 This places less load upon the back and the female who should be able to set a strong starting position.

-A little of topic but relevant, now imagine the same scenario with a tall female as the lifter and a tall client.
+A little of topic but relevant, now imagine the same scenario with a tall female as the lifter and client are both tall.
 The female due to her height will have to bend over further to reach the starting position of the lift.
-This can have negative effect by placing additional load onto the spine.
+This can have a negative effect by placing additional load onto the spine.

 In both cases each lifter has be trained in how to load the spine prior to commencing the lift.
 The first scenario would be a better set up with less risk of injury, however both girls are able to pull of the move successfully.

 Now imagine two girls, who have lift and carry sessions booked, both living at either sides of the world.
-One session wrestler is 6ft 2 inches tall amazon with long arms and legs that seem to go on forever.
-The other session wrestler is 5ft 4 inches tall, with legs and arms in proportion to her body, but has small hands.
+One session wrestler is 6foot 2 inches tall amazonian with long arms and legs that seem to go on forever.
+The other session wrestler is 5 foot 4 inches tall, with legs and arms in proportion to her body, but has small hands.

-The client in question for both girls measures 5 ft 5 inches tall and weighs 200lbs.
-Both girls have lifted this weight before in previous sessions, however, the previous client weighing 200lbs was a lot taller.
+The client in question for both girls measures 5 foot 5 inches tall and weighs 200lbs.
+Both girls have lifted this weight before in previous sessions, however, the previous client weighing 200lbs was alot taller.